microsoftgraph/microsoft-graph-training/tutorials/includes/power-automate/04-authorize-connector.md

 ![A screen shot of the New connection button](../../images/power-automate/new-connection.png)

 Find your custom connector and complete the connection by selecting it, then choosing **Create**.
-Sign in with your Office 365 tenant administrator's Azure Active Directory account.
+Sign in with your Microsoft 365 tenant administrator's Azure Active Directory account.

 ![A screen shot of the connections list](../../images/power-automate/connection-sign-in.png)